mdavoodi/www/source/blog/2015-04-21-atlas-mindset.html.markdown

 * Configuration, such as installing packages or creating users, should be done in the build phase, not at runtime.
 This gives rise to immutable infrastructure, the notion that changes should never be made to a live production server.
 Instead, create a new server with the proper configuration, and tear down the old server.
 This reduces the risk of an unhealthy server receiving production traffic due to a runtime configuration failure, and creates a linear history of changes.
 * Service and infrastructure configurations should be represented as code.
 This allows the configurations to be versioned, audited, and shared with your team.
-* There should never be hard-coded IP addresses or stale values in a service configuration.
+* Static configuration should never be used to represent dynamic values.
+There should never be hard-coded IP addresses or stale values in a service configuration.
 Instead systems should leverage service discovery for dynamic values.
 The rapid rate of change in the modern datacenter, combined with build-time configuration, necessitate dynamic configurations using service discovery.

 ## HashiCorp Product Development
 The above beliefs about responsible infrastructure management lay the foundation for our product development: